wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Changed wp-load include reference from absolute (from document-root) to relative to support subdir wp-installs

-= 1.0 =
+= 1.0.3 =
+* Removed short open tags from the code
-* This is first version
+* Added php version check

-= 1.0.1 =
-* Fixed jQuery loading issues
-* Disabled redirects in the OpenAPI curl client
+* Removed obsolete old code which created css files on disk

 = 1.0.2 =
 * Textual changes in the plugin